mitcshi/mitcshi.github.io/_pages/publications.md

 * Lead time distribution in a small manufacturing system with unreliable machines and finite buffers (with S. B. Gershwin), 2025

+* The additive property of local bottlenecks in long production line optimization<br>(with S. B. Gershwin), 2025

 * <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3928587" target="_blank">A composite four-factor model in China</a><br>(with X. Lian), 2021

 Permanent Working Papers